China to lower import tariffs on frozen pork, avocados from January 1

 Beijing has issued a series of measures to boost pig production, while increasing imports of various meats to meet domestic demand.

 China brought in 229,707 tonnes of pork in November, up more than 150% from the previous year.
-Pork imports CNC-PORK-IMP for the first 11 months of the year stood at 1.733 million tonnes, up 58% from a year earlier.
+Pork imports for the first 11 months of the year stood at 1.733 million tonnes, up 58% from a year earlier.

 China will also lower temporary import tariffs for ferroniobium - used as an additive to high strength low alloy steel and stainless steel for oil and gas pipelines, cars and trucks - from 1% to zero in 2020 to support its high-tech development.